EmbySupport/Emby.Docs/Hardware-Acceleration-on-Windows.md

 #### Remarks

-- Emby currently **does not support** headless operation with AMD AMF You will either need to connect a physical monitor to the video output or you can acquire a "dummy monitor plug" to make the GPU think that a monitor is connected
+- Emby currently does not support headless operation with AMD AMF You will need to connect a physical monitor to the video output.
-- AMD AMF acceleration **does not work** when Emby is run as a Windows service
+- AMD AMF acceleration does not work when Emby is run as a Windows service

-``Note: Support for headless mode is planned for the future``

 #### Further Reading
 [AMD Advanced Media Framework](https://gpuopen.com/gaming-product/advanced-media-framework/)